RohanAlexander/telling_stories_with_data/_book/42-causality_from_obs.md

-And looking at the advertising-side variables (Table \@ref(tab:frenchnewspapersconsumers)) we Again, find consistently negative coefficients for everything apart from the share of subscriptions and unit price.
+And looking at the advertising-side variables (Table \@ref(tab:frenchnewspapersconsumers)) we again, find consistently negative coefficients for everything apart from the share of subscriptions and unit price.

 ```r